Gabriel-Acevedo/tfm-aws/documentation/AWS/AWS-CI-CD.md

 Another continuous integration apart from CodePipeline is the analysis of the repository code.
 This will be done by Sonar Cloud via GitHub Actions when push or pull request are merged into master branch.
 Sonar Cloud is a service that allows the analysis of project code located in the GitHub repository, performing a thorough analysis of the application and afterwads showing a detailed report of the bugs and problems found.

-Before executing the SonarCloud job, ther emust exist in the repository a sonar-project.properties file, which will help SonarCloud to know the repository to be analysed.
+Before executing the SonarCloud job, there must exist in the repository a sonar-project.properties file, which will help SonarCloud to know the repository to be analysed.
 After this configuration the job will execute succesfully and show at the SonarCloud console the result of the analysis.

 * **Files:**
     - **[sonar-project.properties](https://github.com/Gabriel-Acevedo/tfm-aws/blob/master/sonar-project.properties)**